 I believe the art and craft world is going through a huge transition largely influenced by the Internet.
 We can see illustrative examples of similar transitions in the music and video world.

 The music world used to be primarily influenced by the Top 40 mentality, and the fortress of the record labels.
 Record companies enjoyed selling entire albums (with one "hit" song plus filler songs) and dictated what radio stations played over the air.
 This structure has diminished substantially with the onset of open-ended possibilities through the Internet and the Long Tail.
 Musicians are now able to develop a following directly with fans.
 Music is now sold one song at a time via the Internet, and music stores (unless they are very specialized) are going out of business.
 Online streaming sites have changed how we listen to music.

-The movie business has gone through a similar metamorphosis with most of their revenue based on selling and renting dvds.
+The movie business has gone through a similar metamorphosis with most of their revenue based on selling and renting DVDs.
 The blockbuster film still exists, but the possibility of financial success for smaller relatively obscure films is now a reality largely because of the Internet.

-Artists and Makers are just like the musicians and small filmmakers.
+Artists and Makers are just like musicians and small filmmakers.
 The paternalistic idea of a gallery taking care of you (like a record company or movie studio) is gone (except for the most elite level).
 The concept of "exclusivity" is difficult, if not impossible, to enforce with the Internet.
 The big question is how you can use the Internet to your benefit?
 I firmly believe that the keys to success are being yourself and spending the time to market yourself through the Internet.

-Halfway measures will only get you half way there.
+Halfway measures will only get you halfway there.

 Authenticity and commitment are paramount.